ivinteractive/laravel-rotation/README.md

     ],

     /**
-     * The key rotation command creates a job batch for each column to be reencrypted
+     * The key rotation command creates a job batch and chunks the records into separate
-     * and chunks the records into separate jobs.
-This value controls the number of
-     * records processed in each job.
+     * jobs.
+This value controls the number of records processed in each job.
      */
     'chunk_size' => 1000,